eawag-surface-waters-research/datalakes-fastapi/README.md

 ### Run tests

 Navigate to the top directory of the repository to run pytest.
+You need to make sure the database container is running.

 ```console
 conda activate fastapi